 Pull wireless card antenna cables thought the opening in the top cover.

-In some Gateway NV series laptops you’ll have to disconnect one more cable.
+In some Gateway NV series you’ll have to disconnect one more cable.
 I pointed to the connector with a white arrow.

 Remove two screws securing display hinges.